cloudflare/Stout/README.md

   The config file can contain configurations for multiple environments (production, staging, etc.).
 This specifies which is used.
 See the "YAML Config" section for more information.

 ##### `key`
   The AWS key to use.
-We recommend you create an IAM user for each project with access only to the relevant bucket.
+The create command will create an IAM user for each project with access only to the relevant bucket.
 See the Permissions section for more information.

 ##### `secret`
   The AWS secret of the provided key.